Doodlinka/FidoTask/README.md

 # FidoTask

-A parser for the NaUKMA schedules
+Fido's ennrance test - a parser for the NaUKMA schedules.

-## Specification
+## Usage

+Requires Python 3.10+ (or 3.x, idk) to run.
 Input: a folder with .tsv and .txt files in it
 Output: a .json with ALL of their data in this structure: